vvlooking/research-impact/website/analyze-data-collaboration.md

 ## Collaborating States

-Calculate the number of unique states across publications by adding the following script.
+Calculate the number of unique states across publications by adding the following script:

 ```r
 # Validate the state column